 short stories, comment, articles, humour and photography

-Whereas the English will all rush to the countryside at the sighting of a single sunbeam, Andalucian pilgrims don’t like to picnic on damp grass.
-And they won’t turn out for a pilgrimage if there’s a few suspicious grey clouds about.
+Whereas English disciples of sunshine will rush to the countryside for a picnic at the merest rumour of a sunbeam, Andalusian pilgrims don’t like to picnic on damp grass.
+Heaven forbid they turn out for a pilgrimage should there be even the vaguest hint of a shower.
+That’s why the annual pilgrimage in honour of Saint Sebastian doesn’t always fall on the Sunday advertised.

-If there’s a patron saint of drunkenness it must surely be Saint Sebastian.
-Regarded as the patron saint – now I have to be careful here – not, of or for, but against bubonic plague, you’d think he might’ve fallen out of fashion, due to the obvious lack of need for his services in present day Spain.
-However, despite being famous for being executed by a hail of arrows, round these parts, he is best-known for the yearly drinkathon named in his honour.
+If there’s a saint of drunkenness it must surely be Saint Sebastian.
+Regarded as the patron saint not “of” but against bubonic plague, you’d think he might’ve fallen out of fashion, due to the distinct lack of need for his services nowadays.
+However, despite suffering the misfortune of being executed in a hail of arrows, round these parts he’s best-known for the yearly drinkathon that bears his name.

-At the edge of town a wagon train of covered carts and rigs, drawn by mules, horses and tractors, gathers.
-Decked with paper flowers worked into images of guitars, fruit or whatever takes fancy, they will form the heart of the procession.
-More traditional wagons sport palm leaves.
-Disco and flamenco blare from vintage speakers.
-All have their particular bands of followers.
+At the edge of the pueblo of Conil a collection of covered carts and waggons, drawn by mules, horses and tractors, gathers.
+Decked with paper flowers worked into images of guitars, fruit or whatever takes fancy, they will form the body of a procession that will soon snake its way to neighbouring El Colorado.
+More traditional waggons sport palm leaves.
+Disco and flamenco music blares from vintage speakers.
+Each vehicle has its particular band of followers.

-Families with up to ten children or more are still common in this part of the world; they come together for the romería.
-Witnesses to debauchery, as the evidence staggers by.
-Past neighbours, new friends, and complete strangers, are invited to join in as they meander, powered by an ocean of alcohol.
-Glasses of fino, barbecued ribs, chicken stew, it’s hard to refuse the hospitality, and impossible to stay sober.
+Families with up to ten children or more aren’t uncommon in this part of the world.
+Most congregate in and around the the forest for the romería.
+Witnesses to the debauchery staggering before them, they egg the participants on, as if taking part amounted to a rite of passage into adulthood.
+Most will recall their first romería.
+Past neighbours, new friends, and complete strangers, are invited to join the picnics in, as they meander by, powered by the ocean of alcohol consumed.
+Glasses of fino, barbecued ribs, chicken stew, it’s hard to refuse the hospitality, and almost impossible to stay sober.

-Their pilgrimming days largely over, many fishermen have taken the easy way to El Colorado, by car or van.
-Propping up bars, they knock back glass after glass of fino, the odd sozzled bard singing flamenco to his fellows.
+Their pilgrimming days largely over, many of the pueblo’s fishermen have taken the easy way to El Colorado, by car or van.
+Never missing an excuse to party they prop up bars, knocking back glass after glass of fino, as though fearful it might run out.
+No way.
+If you’re lucky, or unlucky, depending on your point of view, you might catch a sozzled old bard singing flamenco to his fellows.
 The poor sod can hardly be heard for all the deafening loudspeakers blasting hip-hop and rap.

-And if you’ve had enough to eat and drink, there are novelty straw hats hanging from stalls piled with cheap jewellery, sweets, candies, toys and knick-knacks to buy.
+For those sated by food and drink, there are novelty straw hats hanging from stalls piled with cheap jewellery, sweets, candies, toys and knick-knacks to buy.
 Gypsies stalk the site with bunches of balloons.
 All the fun of the fairground, without the cost of the rides.
 There are no rides.
-In the unlikely event of pilgrims on the pillage, knots of guardia civil stand idly by.
-Meanwhile, those that have made it stagger round congratulating each other for hours.
-And many more hours with many more congratulations will pass before boarding the bus back to Conil.
+In the unlikely event of drunken pilgrims breaking out into pillage, knots of guardia civil stand idly by.
+Meanwhile, those that have completed the challenge stagger round congratulating each other for hours.
+Many more congratulations will pass before boarding the bus back to Conil.
 So good you do them twice.
 Or three times, in some cases.

 Though on the wane, family traditions are still strong in Andalucia, where parties and fiestas form a large part of life.
 The generations gather together many times during the year, the romería being just one.
 And as with most Conil traditions, celebrations go on till midnight and beyond.